Rishav-Saw/Rishav-Saw/README.md

 - 👨‍💻 All of my projects are available at [here](here)

-- 💬 Ask me about **Java, SQL, C and C++**
+- 💬 Ask me anything, I will be more than happy to help :D

 - 📫 How to reach me **rishavsaw2002@gmail.com**

 - 📄 Know about my experiences [here](here)

-- ⚡ Fun fact **As a tech-savvy individual, I see artificial intelligence as an ally and a resource for collaboration, not a rival**
+- ⚡ Fun fact: **As a tech-savvy individual, I see artificial intelligence as an ally and a resource for collaboration, not a rival**

 <h3 align="left">Connect with me:</h3>
 <p align="left">